peer-base/peer-pad/docs/SECURITY.md

-# Peerpad Security
+# PeerPad Security

-# 🔓 Peerpad is experimental software.
+# 🔓 PeerPad is experimental software.
 It hasn't been audited, and as such shouldn't be used to create or share sensitive information.

-Peerpad is a decentralized editor that allows concurrent writing of text.
+PeerPad is a decentralized editor that allows concurrent writing of text.
 Besides making live changes to a given document, it allows read-only nodes to follow the changes in real-time.
 It also allows you to publish a self-contained snapshot of the document to IPFS.

 Below we describe the security model and take the opportunity to describe the underlying architecture in more detail.

 ## Security Model

-Peerpad aims to be private.
+PeerPad aims to be private.
 All data that is published into the network is encrypted and requires a key to decrypt.
 To participate in the real-time network of updates to a given document, the node must be in possession of the key.
 To read a snapshot, the reading node must also be in possession of a read key.

 These keys are to be transmitted in the URL in a way that no server gets them (through the hash portion of the URL).